perfsonar/microdep/README.md

 ## Project structure

-During the ongoing migration fase for *PS Microdep* the `/dev` folder holds misc subprojects the *PS Microdep analytic system* inherets its components from.
-A container based development environment is also provided for component and system testing.
+During the ongoing migration fase for *PS Microdep* the `/dev` folder holds misc subprojects the *PS Microdep analytic system* inherets its components from, i.e. `/dev`holds the legacy Microdep development environment.

-Other folders hold scripts and files applied by the operational version of the system, i.e. files included in builds for different distributions.
+Other folders hold scripts and files applied by the perfsonar version of the system, i.e. files included in builds for different distributions.
-Note that these files are currently copies of files under `/dev`.
+Note that these files are typically copies of files under `/dev`.
+Run `make resync` to ensure perfsonar version is in sync with legacy version.

 ## Building